dribehub/moon/README.md

 # Usage
 * Download the repo locally using `git clone https://github.com/dribehub/nord-startpage.git` or the `Download ZIP` button.
 * Add the `index.html` to your browser's home page (depending on your browser you may need to search how to add custom home pages, some may not support this feature).
 * Customize your `bookmarksMap` and `bangsMap` to your personal choice.
-Optionally you can change the search engine if you prefer.
-* You're done!
+* You can change the search engine if you prefer, but keep in mind that bangs will [only work in DuckDuckGo](https://duckduckgo.com/bang?).

 ## Firefox
 * Go to firefox `settings/home` and you'll see `Homepage and new windows` with a dropdown menu beside it.